-Right after diagnosis is a good time to set up a system for providing support to the family both immediately and long-term.
+Right after cancer diagnosis is a good time to set up a system for providing support to the family both immediately and long-term.
 The model presented here was established at the First Unitarian Church of Oakland and now serves as a pastoral care model for other types of family needs.
 The model does not need to be based in a religious institution, but can be replicated in a number of settings.

 1. Identify a “point person” to coordinate everyone who wants to help out.
 This would be someone who knows the family well, and with whom the family has a trusting and comfortable relationship.
 This person should be someone who is in direct contact with the family.
 The role can be shared by a few people if a family has several willing and able supporters; in this case it is important to carefully define each person’s role.
 For the point person, this can be their main contribution, or maybe even their only task in helping the family, but it is a big responsibility.
 Choose someone who is very responsible and organized.